 2.3 The consultation ended on 24th July 2015.
 Every household was written to directly inviting them to participate in the Local Plan consultation.
-This was a letter directing them where copies of the documents could be viewed and obtained.
+This letter identified locations of where copies of the documents could be viewed and obtained.
 We did not send copies of the Scoping Report to all households.
 1750 letters were sent out and Officers hosted drop-in sessions across all of the inhabited islands during the 2nd week of the 7 week consultation.
 This attracted 117 people to speak to us about the Local Plan review process.